pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/02 DS3231MZ+ SOIC8 150_mil chip/README.md

 ## FAQ

 - OK 3.3V - 5V.
-- The battery holder is designed for a CR1220 3V lithium coin cell.
 - RTC Accuracy: 1 second.
 - The contents of the time and calendar registers are in *the binary-coded decimal (BCD) format*.
 - The board does not contain pull-up resistors when using the I2C protocol.
 The ESP32's internal pullups are activated in the mjd_ds3231 component.